aather/autobench/README.md

 - **$sudo /usr/bin/phoronix-test-suite-cputests install Test pts/compress-7zip-1.6.2**
 - **$sudo /usr/bin/phoronix-test-suite-cputests batch-run Test pts/compress-7zip-1.6.2**

 As mentioned earlier, all benchmarks or test profiles are stored in **/var/lib/phoronix-test-suite/test-profiles**.
-When you run  above commands, tests will be installed in **/usr/share/test-suites** directory as a script and executed.
+When you run  above commands, tests will be installed in **/usr/share/test-suites** directory as a bash script and executed.
 Results are dumped in **/efs/autobench/test-results** (default) directory.

 ## Autobench Reporting
 Autobench reporting is managed by **config.ini** file.
-All autobench scripts include **config.ini** file to customize web pages and to choose what benchmark results to aggregate and merge for comparison purposes. config file and php scripts are installed in directory: **/var/www/html/AMIbench**
+All autobench scripts include **config.ini** file to customize web report and to choose what results to merge for comparison purposes. config file and reporting scripts are located in directory: **/var/www/html/AMIbench**

 There are multiple scripts provided that process benchmark results:
-**regress_process_graphs.php**: aggregate all iterations of the same benchmarks with assoicated system metrics and generate graphs.
+- **regress_process_graphs.php**: aggregate all iterations of the same benchmarks with assoicated system metrics and generate graphs.
-**prod_cacheresults.php**: graph and compare benchmarks results executed across various cloud instances **type_process_graphs.php**: graph and compare system usage of the benchmarks executed across various cloud instance **types**
+- **prod_cacheresults.php**: graph and compare benchmarks results executed across various cloud instances
+- **type_process_graphs.php**: graph and compare system usage of the benchmarks executed across various cloud instance **types**
-**family_procoess_graphs.php**: graph and compare system usage of benchmarks executed across various cloud instance **families**
+- **family_procoess_graphs.php**: graph and compare system usage of benchmarks executed across various cloud instance **families**

 - Compare AWS instances performance within the same family (m5,c4,d2,i3..)
 ![Autobench](instfamily.png)